 189. Field and Knower of the Field

-In verses 12.13 to 12.20, Krishna talked about various attributes which are dear to Him.
-These include dropping hatred, agitation, desires, expectations, jealousy, fear and anxiety; attaining samatva (equanimity) by treating praise and insult; honour and dishonour; sukh (pleasure) and dukh (suffering) as the same; being alike to friend and foe; being content, not attached to anything, shradhavaan (one with shraddha or trust), free of ahankaar and forgiving.
+In verses 12.13 to 12.20, Krishna talked about various qualities which are dear to Him.
+Some of them are being content, not attached to anything, shraddha-vaan (one with shraddha or trust), free of ahankaar and forgiving.
+It is dropping hatred, agitation, desires, expectations, jealousy, fear and anxiety.
+It is attaining samatva (equanimity) by treating praise and insult; honour and dishonour; sukh (pleasure) and dukh (suffering) as the same; being alike to friend and foe.

-The natural questions are -how to shed negative attributes and how to attain equanimity.
-Scientifically, all of them exist in the kshetra which is our physical body or mind. kshetrajna is the one who experiences them.
-In other words, kshetrajna brings life to kshetra which carries the attributes, feelings and emotions.
+Scientifically, both negative qualities and positive qualities exist in the kshetra, which is our physical body and mind.
+The kshetrajna is the one who experiences them.
+In other words, the kshetrajna brings life to kshetra which carries various attributes, feelings and emotions.
+This raises a fundamental question: How do we shed negative qualities and cultivate positive ones?

-The solution is to drop identification with these attributes by attaining saakshi bhaav or being witness to them when they pass through our physical body or kshetra.
-Temporary numbing through alcohol and other substances brings a similar effect but it is about bringing the separation through awareness at the existential level.
-It is realising that kshetra and kshetrajna are separate and the realisation about the separation strengthens saakshi bhaav.
+The solution is to drop identification with the negative qualities by attaining sakshi bhaav or being witness to them when they pass through our mind.
+Temporary numbing through alcohol and other substances brings a similar effect but it is about dropping identification with them through awareness.
+It is realising that kshetra and kshetrajna are separate and the realisation about the separation strengthens sakshi bhaav.

 Comments